Using GSS is part of a free web series, GWB Online Academy, by Aqueous Solutions LLC.

 Right-click in various places on the plot—on the samples, labels, and axes—to explore how you can modify its appearance.
 You can turn sample legends and labels on or off, for example, and change the size, font, or color of text

-Double-click on the plot to open the Parameters for Piper Diagram dialog.
+Move to the Parameters for Piper Diagram dialog that opened with your plot, or, if it's closed, double-click on the plot to open it.
 You control important aspects of the plot from the Plot pane, including representing the TDS content of your samples as circles of varying radii.
 Other plots, like Ternary, Schoeller, and Stiff diagrams, allow for more customization of the plot details

 To plot only a subset of the samples in your datasheet, move to the Samples pane, and within the Available box select the sample or samples you would like to render, or click Select All.
 Click Apply to update your plot